-The particularly weighty reasons that entitle an employer to cancel an employee's employment contract include such a serious breach or neglect of the employee's duties with material effect on the employment relationship and based on the employment contract or the law that the employer cannot reasonably be expected to continue the contractual relationship even for the duration of a period of notice.
-Correspondingly, an employee has the right to cancel an employment contract with immediate effect if the employer breaches or neglects its duties with material effect on the employment relationship and based on the employment contract or the law to such a serious extent that the employee cannot reasonably be expected to continue the contractual relationship even for the duration of a period of notice.
-An employer furthermore has the right to consider an employment contract cancelled if the employee is absent from the workplace for at least seven days without notifying the employer of a valid reason for his or her absence during this time.
+The particularly significant reasons that entitle an employer to cancel an employee's employment include an employee seriously breaching or neglecting such of their duties (as they are either based on law or the contract) as have a material effect on the employment relationship.
+Further, it is required that the employer cannot reasonably be expected to continue the contractual relationship even for the duration of a period of notice.

+Correspondingly, an employee has the right to cancel an employment contract with immediate effect if the employer breaches or neglects such of its duties (as they are either based on law or the contract) as have a material effect on the employment relationship.
+Also here it is required that the employer's breach is such that the employee cannot reasonably be expected to continue the contractual relationship even for the duration of a period of notice.

+An employer furthermore has the right to consider an employment contract cancelled if the employee is absent from the workplace for at least seven days without notifying the employer of a valid reason for his or her absence.
 In such cases, the employment contract is considered cancelled as of the start of the absence.
 If the employer has not been notified of the absence due to an acceptable reason such as the employee being hospitalised, the cancellation of the employment contract is rescinded.
 The employee is entitled to an equivalent right if the employer is similarly absent for a week and has no substitute at the workplace.

-23.15.2.
-Examples of grounds for cancellation
+23.15.2.Examples of grounds for cancellation